tippenein/dusk/README.md

 from here, logging in to the `doc` user on the box and running the restart script should reload the site.

+Obviously that sucks and should be replaced with real devops eventually